bijoutrouvaille/LimeSDRExample/readme.md

 First, `cd LimeSDRExample`.

-Start the RX side (rx.cpp).
+Start the Rx side (rx.cpp).
 Will record several hundred thousand samples into flyrx.wav and quit.

 ```
 make r
 ```

-Start the TX side (tx.cpp).
+Start the Tx side (tx.cpp).
 Will transmit the entire fly44100.wav over the in-phase component and then quit.

 ```
 make t
 ```

+Make sure to run Tx quickly after the Rx in order to capture all the samples.

 ## Notes